310mc/https-310mc.github.io-tl/source/_posts/feature_scout/youre_a_hero_too.md

 tags:
 - Idol Story
 - Yuumasu
 description: "[ES!!]
 Translation of a Chiaki Feature Scout story, featuring Hiiro.
-Chiaki has thought up the ultimate outfit design.
+Chiaki has come up with the ultimate outfit design.
 However, the design elements are difficult to reproduce as an idol outfit…"
 permalink: youre_a_hero_too/
 hidden: true
 ---